 So, to get the stuff out there before I die - to grow the reflectoring blog faster than I could alone - I’m looking for help.

 I’m In - What Do I Do?

-Simply drop me an email explaining your motivation, a little background on yourself and some links to stuff you have written so far (if any).
+If you want to try it out, fill out the form below explaining your motivation, a little background on yourself and, if applicable, some links to stuff you have written so far.